botmasterai/botmaster-button/README.md

 ## Introduction

-This package demonstrates the sandwich pattern for botmaster.
+This package demonstrates the sandwich pattern for botmaster where incoming messages are preprocessed before sending to the main NLU handler and outgoing messages are processed after the main NLU.

 It provides: